gdgpisa/hoverboard-2019/data/posts/2018-02-20-more-speakers-are-joining.markdown

 It's been 10 days since we closed our [call for paper](/blog/posts/last-days-for-c4p/) and our [organizing team](/team) worked really hard to prepare the final DevFest Agenda.

-We really want to **thank** all of you for your submissions!
-We received **more than 40** talk proposals.
+We really want to **thank** all of **you for** your submissions!
+We received **more than 40 proposals**.
 This is an incredible result for our community that is organizing this conference for the first time.

 The [final agenda](/schedule) will land 🛬 later this week.
 But now, we are able to share other **five awesome speakers** that are appproaching our DevFest Pisa 0.1.
 We are so happy to talk about **#ai**, **#machinelearning**, **#python**, **#voiceui** and **#golang** with: